 The plan changes suggested are consistent with the management of groundwater bores in other parts of the Region, such as in the Wairarapa.
 At present, people can find our rules for bore construction confusing because they differ from place to place and depend on bore depth.
-The changes are an opportunity to reduce the number of groundwater bore rules from 6 to 1 or 2.
+The changes are an opportunity to reduce the number of groundwater bore rules from six to one.